 The General Plan establishes a broad vision and framework for land use in San Mateo and provides policies and actions to manage development through 2040.
 San Mateo's Zoning Code implements the General Plan with specific standards that regulate land uses and how and where they can be developed.
 The two must be consistent.
-Therefore, when the General Plan is amended, the Zoning Code must be amended to retain consistency with the General Plan.
-Other Municipal Code sections, specific plans, and City planning documents must also be amended as needed to retain consistency with the General Plan.
+Therefore, following adoption of the General Plan, the Zoning Code will need to be amended to retain consistency with the General Plan.
+Other Municipal Code sections, specific plans, and City planning documents will also need to be amended as needed to retain consistency with the General Plan.